Hayley Lake

 Hi there!
 My name is Hayley and I am a counsellor who specialises in working with children and young people (CYP).
 I am passionate about giving a voice to my young clients and am dedicated to ensuring that they feel valued and respected throughout their time in therapy and are given the opportunities to share their experiences freely and feel heard and listened to.

-I am an Integrative counsellor, which means that I use a variety of therapeutic approaches and will adapt these to the needs/wishes of the client.
+I am an Integrative therapist, which means that I use a variety of therapeutic approaches and will adapt these to the needs/wishes of my clients.
 I take a very humanistic approach when working with children and young people.
 The main approaches I use are person-centred therapy, solution-focused therapy, creative therapy and play therapy.
-However, there are times when my adolescent clients may benefit from a different form of therapy, possibly cognitive, gestalt or even family therapy if there are struggles between them and other family members, and so I do also use these with my clients.
+However, there are times when my adolescent clients may benefit from a different form of therapy, for example: psychodynamic, cognitive, gestalt or even family therapy if there are struggles between them and other family members, and so I do also use these with my clients.

 Nevertheless, although the approach we use in therapy is important, the therapeutic relationship between you and myself is at the centre.
 I will ensure that you feel safe and comfortable in our sessions.
-All clients are provided with a safe and supportive therapeutic space to talk about and express their thoughts and feelings freely and without judgement, and sessions are catered to meet their ages, needs, and goals for therapy.
+I provide my clients with a safe and supportive therapeutic space to talk about their experiences and express their thoughts and feelings freely and without judgement.
+Sessions are catered to my clients' age and stage of development, individual needs, and goals for therapy.

 Training, qualifications & experience